miniat-amos/ptrobots/README.md

 download at the [AT-Robots website](http://necrobones.com/atrobots/).
-That version (2.10) had a few flaws discovered in the decades since its release, so in the first few commits of this project, modifications will be made and documented to resolve them and make the updated sources compilable with Turbo Pascal compiler [Embarcadero](https://www.embarcadero.com/) once released as antique software (we couldn't find it any longer, though).
+That version (2.10) had a few flaws discovered in the decades since its release, so in the first few commits of this project, modifications will be made and documented to resolve them and make the updated sources compilable with the Turbo Pascal compiler [Embarcadero](https://www.embarcadero.com/) once released as antique software (we couldn't find it any longer, though).
 To be clear, this is **NOT** an official